acmoles/portfolio/portfolio/projects/wesen.md

 ## Low-fi Prototyping

 <p class="subtitle">
-With my background in Industrial Design, I was already familiar with 3D modelling software.
-I assembled a list of promising tools, extending it with input from designers in my network.
+My background in Industrial Design helped me assemble a list of promising 3D modelling tools.
+I extended it with input from designers in my network.
 </p>

-My approach was to re-imagine a tool with simplified interaction or reduced capability and then combine several such tools to see if interesting synergies emerged.
+The search for a compelling customisation experience required a non-linear approach.
+I sometimes reimagined a tool with simplified interaction, other times I constrained its capability.
+Then I would combine several such tools to see if interesting synergies emerged.
 To formalise my thinking, I rated these ideas by _Expressiveness_ and (ease of) _Implementation_.
-During this process I started to think of myself as 'unshackling' expressive modelling tools from their specialist software confines.
+During this process I began thinking of myself as 'unshackling' expressive modelling tools from their specialist software confines.

 </template>